raviprakash0408/BASH-scripting/README.md

 # BASH-scripting
-i want to upload bash code script which help us to work as calculator in terminal
+this script can be used to create a calculator and use it as calculator in terminal